-Seriously though, here’s a quick primer on chalk and how we recommend you use it.
+Here’s a quick primer on chalk and how we, as climbers ourselves, recommend you use it.

 In case you haven’t noticed, your body is a moisture-emitting machine.
 All day long it’s generating and secreting sweat, oils, and other sources of moisture, much of which gets pushed out of your pores and onto the surface of your skin.
 When you exercise, you create even more.
 And it usually sits on your skin until something removes it.